bump-sh/docs/src/_help/organizations/organization-access-management.md

 ### How to setup SSO

-Enabling SSO typically involves two steps: one on the Bump.sh side and one on your identity provider's side.
+To activate SSO for your organization, [contact our support team](mailto:hello@bump.sh) with the email of the member of your team responsible for SSO connection.

-To activate SSO for your organization, the organization's owner must contact our support team.
+You'll receive a WorkOS invitation link.
+The setup workflow is guided step-by-step by WorkOS.
+The configuration step for your identity provider depends on the [specific provider](https://workos.com/docs/integrations) you are using.

-The configuration step for your identity provider depends on the specific provider you are using.
-You can refer to the [various guides provided by WorkOS](https://workos.com/docs/integrations) to follow the necessary steps.
+Once it's done, [notify our support team](mailto:hello@bump.sh) so we can finalize the configuration on our end.

 > By default, all users who get access to Bump.sh via the configured SSO will have the “Viewer” Role/Permission.
 {: .info}